tjd08a/wsgi_boilerplate/README.md

 ```
 Require all granted
 ```
   was instead:
 ```
 Order allow,deny
 Allow from all
 ```
-* Errors in Python scripts will result in "Internal Error" messages from the server.
+* Errors in Python scripts will result in **Internal Error** messages from the server.
   Check the error logs for more information about the Python errors.